 Wang Yiwei

-"The United States is still trying to maintain the 'status quo.'
+"The United States still seeks to maintain the 'status quo.'
 Large-scale arms sales are driven by the military-industrial complex, and they do not fundamentally change the balance of power across the strait.
 In the end, they only embolden the 'Taiwan independence' camp."

 Hufbauer

-"From an economic perspective, such tensions increase supply chain and market uncertainty.
-The longer political and security conflicts persist, the more conservatively corporations calculate expense."
+"From an economic perspective, such tensions heighten uncertainty in supply chains and markets.
+The longer political and security conflicts persist, the more conservatively corporations will calculate expenses."